 Master Promissory Note and Entrance Counseling

 If you plan to use Federal Direct Loans and are a first-time borrower at PSU, you will be required to complete a Master Promissory Note (MPN) and a one-time online Entrance Counseling.
 PSU will be notified once you have completed and submitted these requirements.
-Federal loan funds will not be credited to your PSU bill with Student Account Services until these items are completed.
+Federal loan funds will not be credited to your PSU bill with Student Financial Services until these items are completed.

 1. MASTER PROMISSORY NOTE: The MPN is your promise to repay your federal direct loan.
 The Direct Loan MPN is valid for ten years.

 2. ENTRANCE COUNSELING SESSION: The online counseling session assures that you understand your rights and responsibilities when borrowing federal loans.